wso2/docs-mi/en/docs/reference/connectors/email-connector/email-connector-example.md

 ## Deployment

-Follow these steps to deploy the exported CApp in the integration runtime.
+In order to deploy and run the project, refer the [build and run]({{base_path}}/develop/deploy-artifacts/#build-and-run) guide.

-**Deploying on Micro Integrator**

-You can copy the composite application to the `<PRODUCT-HOME>/repository/deployment/server/carbonapps` folder and start the server.
-Micro Integrator will be started and the composite application will be deployed.

 You can further refer the application deployed through the CLI tool.
 See the instructions on [managing integrations from the CLI]({{base_path}}/observe-and-manage/managing-integrations-with-apictl).

-??? note "Click here for instructions on deploying on WSO2 Enterprise Integrator 6"
-    1. You can copy the composite application to the `<PRODUCT-HOME>/repository/deployment/server/carbonapps` folder and start the server.

-    2. WSO2 EI server starts and you can login to the Management Console https://localhost:9443/carbon/ URL.
-Provide login credentials.
-The default credentials will be admin/admin.

-    3. You can see that the API is deployed under the API section.

 ## Testing

 ### Email Send Operation

-1. Create a file called data.json with the following payload.
+1. Create a file called `data.json` with the following payload.
 We will send the email to ourself so that we can retrieve it later.
     ```
     {
         "from": "<your-email>@gmail.com",